AlexFlipnote/discord_bot.py/README.md

 (If that doesn't work, do **python -m pip install -r requirements.txt**)<br>
 `NOTE: Use pip install with Administrator/sudo`

-4. Start the bot by having the cmd/terminal inside the bot folder and type **python index.py**
+4. To start the bot, navigate to the discord_bot.py folder in cmd/terminal and type **python index.py**

 5. You're done, enjoy your bot!